-Linda is a 2009 recipient of the Exceptional Merit in Media Award (EMMA) from the National Women's Political Caucus for her article on gender biased media coverage of 2008 vice presidential candidate Sarah Palin.
+Linda Lowen is a recipient of the Exceptional Merit in Media Award (EMMA) from the National Women's Political Caucus for her article on gender-biased media coverage of 2008 vice presidential candidate Sarah Palin.
 She was also honored twice by Women in Communications with the Clarion Award for Best Women's Issues Programming.

-Linda attended single sex Wells College (now coed) and graduated summa cum laude, Phi Beta Kappa with a B.A. in English.
+Linda Lowen attended Wells College and graduated summa cum laude, Phi Beta Kappa with a Bachelor of Arts in English.
 Her undergraduate studies included coursework in communications and broadcasting at Cornell University and graduate studies in communications design at Syracuse University.

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.

 Every month, more than 13 million readers seek answers to their questions on ThoughtCo.

 For more than 20 years, Dotdash brands have been helping people find answers, solve problems, and get inspired.